-Graduate Coordinator: Patricia Whitfield Email: betheap@ncat.edu Phone: (336)334-7916 Department Chair: Miriam L. Wagner Email: wagnerm@ncat.edu Phone: (336)334-7916
+Graduate Coordinator: Caroline Booth Email: csbooth@ncat.edu Phone: (336) 285-4386 Phone: (336) 285-4384

 The Mental Health Counseling - Clinical program is a generalist program that is nationally accredited by the Council on the Accreditation of Counseling and Related Educational Programs (CACREP).
 This designation indicates curricular experiences encompassing each of the eight core areas of professional counseling including Professional Identity, Social and Cultural Diversity, Human Growth and Development, Career Development, Helping Relationships, Group Work, Assessment, and Research and Program Evaluation.
 Other required coursework includes clinical assessment and substance abuse.
 This degree prepares graduates to work in a variety of capacities such as marriage and family counseling, substance abuse counseling, clinical mental health counseling, college counseling, non-profit work, business settings, and many other areas.
 The U.S. Department of Labor projects that counseling is growing faster than average with some areas of clinical mental health counseling seeing growth rates up to 34% by 2016.